-We had a section of our canvas repaired at the local awning shop, and when I asked what they recommended to clean those clear vinyl windows, they told us that we should only use water and a gentle soap.
-We were prepared to do just that, but then I remembered the ProtectAll that we used on the vinyl on the outside of the trailer (you can see that here).
-It was actually meant to clean and protect vinyl, and since it did such a great job on the outside, I decided to try it on our windows.
+Wrong!
+Just as I was prepared to throw in the towel, I remembered the ProtectAll that we used on the vinyl on the outside of the trailer (you can see that here).
+It was actually made to clean and protect vinyl.
+Since it did such a great job on the outside, I decided to try it on our windows.

 Here you can see just how well it worked.
-The ProtectAll removed the dirt and dust, all the black marks, water spots, and even the yellowish haze that was coloring the vinyl.
+The ProtectAll removed the dirt and dust, all the black marks, water spots, and yes… even the yellowish haze that was coloring the vinyl.
 It was unbelievable how well it cleaned these windows.
 As a side note, we have also used Meguiar’s PlastX with good results, although we much prefer the results we get from ProtectAll.
 Both are available on Amazon and at Wal-Mart.